englishphilosophy/hume-texts-online/_data/README.md

 # Data

 The main purpose of this web site is to make available digital editions of Hume's philosophical writings.
-The text of these editions is stored in several YAML files in the subdirectories of this folder, divided into *early* works (the *Treatise*, the *Abstract*, and *A Letter from a Gentleman*), *late* works (the two *Enquiries*, the *Natural History*, the *Dissertation on the Passions*, and the *Dialogues*), the *essays* (self-explanatory), and *other* (a handful of advertisements, and *My Own Life*).
+The text of these editions is stored in several YAML files in this folder.
+Each file represents a *text*, which is either

-Each YAML file represents a "section" of text.
-A section is a essentially a sequence of paragraphs (with some additional meta-data).
-The sections are all complete units, such as an essay, *My Own Life*, or a section of one of the longer works like the *Treatise* or *Enquiries*.
+  1. a complete short work (e.g. an essay, *My Own Life*, the *Abstract* of the *Treatise*);
+  2. a section of a longer work (e.g. of the *Treatise* or the *Enquiries*);
+  3. a collection of texts.

+The point of the third of these is, in the first instance, to group sections of longer works together into the complete work.
+For example, there are files `e-1.yml`, `e-2.yml`, `e-3.yml`, etc. for each of the sections of the first *Enquiry*, and then a file `e.yml` which has references to each of the section files in order, and thus represents the *Enquiry* as a whole.
+Similarly, but a little more elaborate, the sections of the *Treatise* are collected together into parts (e.g. `t-1-1.yml`, `t-1-2.yml`), the parts are collected together into Books (e.g. `t-1.yml`, `t-2.yml`), and the Books (together with the advertisements, introduction, and appendix) are collected together into the *Treatise* as a whole (`t.yml`).

+The simplicity of the setup makes this extremely flexible, and there are also other collections of texts, some of them overlapping.
+The various essays are collected together into three mutually exclusive groups: part 1 of the 1777 edition (`ess1.yml`), part 2 of the 1777 edition (`ess2.yml`), and posthumous and withdrawn essays (`ess3.yml`).
+There is also a collection representing volume 1 of the 1777 *Essays and Treatises on Several Subjects* (`etss.yml`), containing the first *Enquiry*, the *Dissertation on the Passions*, the moral *Enquiry*, and the *Natural History*; and another representing the *Four Dissertations* of 1757, containing the *Natural History*, the *Dissertation on the Passions*, *Of Tragedy*, and *Of the Standard of Taste*.

+Each text consists of a small amount of meta-data (see below), and then some content.
+In the case of collections, the content is an array of identifiers pointing to the component texts.
+In the case of sections or short works, it is an array of paragraphs.

 ## 1. The Original Text

-The data of the original
 In digitising the originals texts, decisions had to be made concerning how to translate those originals into plain text.
 Those decisions are documented here.

 ### 1.1.
 Formatting